heartstchr/heartstchr.github.io/docs/web-development-services/index.md

 ---
-title: Full-stack web solutions for hire
+title: Custom Web Design & Development Services for Businesses
-description: Custom web development freelancer for hire, E-commerce Solutions freelancer for hire, API development and Integration freelancer for hire , Figma to Web Conversion freelancer for hire, and Hosting & Deployment freelancer for hire.
+description: Stack Seekers provides end-to-end web development services for businesses of all sizes.
+Our solutions include front-end and back-end development, CMS integration, API development, and performance optimization — all aligned to support your growth and digital transformation goals.
 icon: code
 order: 3
 lastUpdated: false